kircherlab/ReMM/Snakemake/Readme.md

 #### Benign variants
 A set of ca. 14 million variants can be downloaded here (LINK??).
 The file contains coding and non-coding variants, so we first need to annotate the positions and then filter for non-coding variants.
 Annotation is done by Jannovar (in rule *annotateJannovarNegative*) that needs a refseq library saved in *utils/data/hg38_refseq.ser*.
 The annotated file in processed by the rule  *jannovarFilter* to filter out the coding variants.
 The resulting file *input/variants/hg38/SNVs.hg38.negative.refseq.filtered.vcf.gz* contains around 13.8 million non-coding variants.

+### Variant annotation
+Next step of the workflow is to annotate the positive and negative variants with features.
+This is done in the rule *annotateFeatures* (Snakefile) that hands over the VCF files of positive and negative varianst together with the feature VCF file to the AttibuteDB that annotates the files.
+This is very time consuming and needs many hours conda

 The Snakemake workflow consists of XX different rules, many of which are excecuted multiple times.
 In the following, we briefly discuss what most of the rules thus and what changes you need to do, to adapt the wokflow to your data.